Jon Morgan

 7. Traditional Loan Institutions

-There is also an option of requesting a home equity loan if you have equity in your home.
+There is also the option of requesting a home equity loan if you have equity in your home.

 Yet, we had a wonderful experience with Novo, which is why we give it our endorsement.